 I don’t know much about McCrae Lake other than what I can find by doing a Google search and from the few times we’ve been there.
 I’m not sure how much, or if any enforcement by Conservation Officers(CO’s), Ministry of Natural Resource staff or the Ontario Provincial Police takes place at McCrae Lake.
 Perhaps more needs to occur.

-Even the parking area isn’t immune from the “this use the area as our personal dumping ground.”
+Even the parking area isn’t immune from the “let’s use the area as our personal dumping ground.”

 Lynn picking up garbage in the parking lot from last May.